dan-k-k/transactionAPI/README.md

 - Concurrency (BackgroundTasks): Data processing and database insertion can be time-consuming.
 I used FastAPI's BackgroundTasks to offload this work.
 This allows the API to immediately respond to the client's upload request, creating a non-blocking, responsive user experience.

-- Database and ORM (SQLite & SQLAlchemy): For the scope of this challenge, SQLite is a simple and effective file-based database that requires no separate server setup.
+- Database and ORM (SQLite & SQLAlchemy): SQLite is a simple and effective file-based database that requires no separate server setup.
 I used SQLAlchemy as the ORM for its powerful engine and connection management, which allows for robust, backend-agnostic database interactions.
 An index was added to the (user_id, timestamp) columns to ensure that summary queries remain fast even with millions of rows.

 - Testing Strategy: The tests are designed to be independent and fast.
 Using an in-memory SQLite database for the test suite ensures that tests don't interfere with each other or require a persistent database file.
 The dependency injection system in FastAPI was used to seamlessly swap the production database engine with the test engine.